 - Thoroughly tested to make sure that it is fair for students of all backgrounds and ethnicities.

-Questions that don’t make it through these steps will never show up on an actual exam.
+Questions that don’t make it through these steps will never show up on the scored part of an actual exam.

 Each SAT exam includes an extra 25-minute critical reading, mathematics or writing multiple-choice section that doesn’t count toward your score.